mbarbosa30/x4llet/replit.md

 The backend uses Express.js (TypeScript), Drizzle ORM, and PostgreSQL (via Neon serverless adapter).
 It provides APIs for multi-chain balance and transaction history, and a production-ready EIP-3009 facilitator for gasless USDC transfers on Base, Celo, and Gnosis.
 Transaction history is retrieved using Etherscan v2 unified API with chain-specific fallbacks.
 All USDC amounts are handled with BigInt for precision.

 ### Cryptographic Architecture
 Wallet generation uses `viem` for secp256k1 private keys, encrypted with WebCrypto API (AES-GCM with PBKDF2) and stored in IndexedDB.
 EIP-712 typed data signing enables gasless transfers.
-Session persistence encrypts the DEK with a random session key stored in sessionStorage, surviving page refreshes until tab close or idle timeout.
+Session persistence stores the DEK in sessionStorage (UX/security trade-off: survives page refreshes until tab close or idle timeout; XSS risk accepted, device lock is primary protection).
 WebAuthn passkey support is integrated for biometric unlock, using a Data Encryption Key (DEK) pattern with PRF extension for secure key derivation.
 Auto-lock timer (configurable: 5/15/30/60 min or tab-close) clears session on inactivity.

 ### Data Storage
 A PostgreSQL database with Drizzle ORM is used for intelligent caching of user data, wallets, authorizations, and blockchain data (balances, transactions, MaxFlow scores, exchange rates).
 USDC amounts are standardized to micro-USDC integers.